-Wilson, however, has explained how culture is formed, organizational organizational culture is important, and why bureaucracies are so difficult to change/resist change over time.
+Wilson, however, has explained how organizational culture is formed, why organizational culture is important, and why bureaucracies are so difficult to change/resist change over time.
 Of great importance are professional norms, which are becoming firmly entrenched in many organizations.
-For example, engineers have dominated the Highway Traffic National Safety Administration (NHTSA), the Forest Service has been dominated by professional foresters, committed are to "progressive conservation".
+For example, engineers have dominated the National Highway Traffic Safety Administration (NHTSA), the Forest Service has been dominated by professional foresters, who are committed to "progressive conservation".
 For many bureaucrats, their loyalty is not just to an organization but rather to a set of norms they learned in college or graduate school.
 One wonders what Wilson will make of his recent attempts to change bureaucratic culture.
 The Federal Emergency Management Agency (FEMA) was reinvented to be more agile and responsive in the event of a natural disaster.
 Under the Ministry of Home Affairs, FEMA failed to weather Hurricane Katrina.
 But when FEMA stood alone, it responded to Hurricane Sandy very well.